purhya/career/README.md

 Two years later, web codecs APIs becomes available, I replaced the video encoder and achieved 10x increasement in encoding speed.
 If aimed on implementing an independent app, not reply on AE to make template, this project is closer to reality.

 ### [Mindmap Core](https://github.com/purhya/mindmap-preview)

 <img src="./images/mindmap.jpg" width="800" height="400">

 **Mindmap Core** is a mindmap library for [GitMind](https://gitmind.com/).

-This library uses SVG to render just like other mindmap apps, but it improves performance much by bunching document reading and writing, so it reduces re-layout frequency.
+This library uses SVG to render just like other mindmap apps, but it improves performance much by bunching document reading and writing and reducing re-layout frequency.
 Otherwise, the library uses vector and direction modeling simplifies math computations.

 ### Others

-- Matting Algorithm Implementation and Improvement: one of our team trains AI for removing image background, it generates alpha images for uploaded images.
-My task is researching papers, and implementing several in Python AOT / OpenGL, optimize parameters, compare and choose best.
+- Matting Algorithm Implementation and Improvement: one team trains AI for removing image background, it generates alpha images for uploaded images.
+My task is to combine original image and alpha by researching papers, and implementing several in Python AOT / OpenGL, optimize parameters, compare and choose best.
-- Other Image Enhancement Algorithm Design and Implementation: Like skin smoothing, tune enhancement...
+- Other Image Enhancement Algorithm Design and Implementation: Like Skin Smoothing, Tune Enhancement, Chroma Keying...